Bibliography

 Santesso, AaronDickens in Finnegans Wake [HR]The Dickensianvol.
 99, pt.
 2, no. 460, summer 2005122-126

-† I would like to point out that I strongly disapprove of piscicidal activities, especially those masquerading as a sport or as a pastime
+† If I may, I would like to point out here that I strongly disapprove of piscicidal activities, especially those masquerading as a sport or a pastime

 This is a preliminary section, still ridiculously short, that is more the result of contributions from Fweet users than any representation of a deliberate reading plan.